creeszimmerman/TPI/README.md

 # TPI
-Python code for test particle insertion. see Rees-Zimmerman et al., 2025.
+Python code for test particle insertion.
+Please see and cite Rees-Zimmerman et al., 2025.
 'Inverting g(r) to u(r): The test-particle insertion method'

 SCRIPTS